jgaines/prelude/README.md

 Pretty much everything in the personal directory should be tossed (though I do have a few things in jgaines.el that might be worth salvaging).
-And the file el-get-packages.el is intended as a your personal package list (above what Prelude requires).
+And the file el-get-packages.el is intended as your personal package list (above what Prelude requires).
+I also pulled prelude-modules.el into the repo so it would carry over between machines.

-I'm still not real happy with the core/prelude-el-get.el code, it's an ugly hack to call el-get with a list of packages followed by (el-get `sync), but it appears you have to call (el-get `sync) to get it to initialize all the existing packages.
-Further messing about is required to get it to be a little less dee dee dee (and thus load faster).
+I'm still not real happy with the core/prelude-el-get.el code.
+The el-get integration is still a little rough during initial start up of a fresh install.
+I still have to reload Emacs about half a dozen times to get all the packages in my list to install without errors.

-The el-get integration is still a little rough during initial startup of a fresh install.
-I had to manually call el-get-emacswiki-refresh and el-get-elpa-build-local-recipes.
-I also had to reload emacs a lot to get all the packages in my list to install without erroring out.
+I'm not sure if juggling the order of the packages in el-get-packages.el would help, but for now, it works well enough for my purposes.

 ## Original Documentation